“This post may contain affiliate links. Please read my disclosure for more info.

 Going out with friends on a planned activity could be considered entertainment.
 But most dinners out are probably just you, or you and your family.
 And many of those dinners are last minute decisions because there’s nothing to make at home, or you’re just not in the mood to make dinner.

 When you total the amount spent on groceries, dinners out, take-out orders, work lunches, and convenience stores, food becomes one of the 2 or 3 biggest monthly expenses for most people.
 But with some simple planning, you can usually recover several hundred dollars per month pretty quickly.

 How to Budget Using Other Apps

-If you’re just starting to budget your money, I still believe that a good old notebook and pencil is the best method to get a grasp on your finances.
+If you’re just starting to budget your money, a good old notebook and pencil, or one of our free templates will work fine to get a grip on your finances.